gokboeruealp/TITCK-Kubkt-Data-Downloader/README.md

 This code example reads and parses data from a local HTML file that contains the Kubkt dataset.
 It then downloads the entire dataset and stores it in a specific folder within the project directory.

+## Project Dependencies

+This project relies on the following dependency:

+- [HtmlAgilityPack](https://github.com/zzzprojects/html-agility-pack): This library is used for parsing and processing HTML documents.
+It is essential for the proper functioning of the project.

+## Project Size

+Upon completion of the compilation process, this project is expected to generate and contain more than 14 GB of data.
+Please ensure that you have sufficient storage space to accommodate this large dataset.

 ## Contact

 Feel free to contact us with any questions or feedback.